30 Best Reference Letter Examples [Guide & Writing Tips]

 Give context to each example

-Each example used in the reference letters should be supported by one or two sentences that provide more information about the skills, qualities and experiences shared.
+Each example used should be supported by one or two sentences that provide more information about the skills, qualities and experiences shared.
 This ensures that the points made by the writer have adequate, relevant detail for the recipient’s comprehension.

 Be flexible

-A writer should also be flexible with the information he/she provides in the reference letter.
+A writer should also be flexible with the information he/she provides.
 The skills, qualities, and experiences should be modified to what the hiring manager /employer is seeking in an employee making the points stated relevant to the position the candidate is applying for.

 Be honest